gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ## Important parts of the packer script (Conti.)

-- **qemu_args**: We need to provide packer with the qemu arguments we will be used to boot the image.
+- **qemu_args**: We need to provide packer with the qemu arguments we will be using to boot the image.
   - For example, the qemu command that the packer script will use will be:

   ```bash